-The Company completed drilling four exploratory wells during the fiscal year ended December 31, 2007 for a total cost of \$2,796,637.
-Since 2007, the Company has performed several studies on the area and has developed a drilling program.
-The Company intends to move forward on the drilling program when adequate funding is available.
-For the years ended December 31, 2016 and 2015, the Company did not drill any exploratory wells.
-As of December 31, 2016, the Company decided to fully impair all of its unproved properties for a total impairment of \$7,831,570.
-This decision was made due to: the historically low commodity prices; the general lack of investment activity in the sector; the general lack of new oil sands lease activity in the region; and the need to update our 51-101 studies to reflect the new COGEH standards.
-As of the years ended December 31, 2016 and 2015, the Company had oil and gas property balance of \$nil and \$6,237,026, respectively.
+The Company completed drilling four exploratory wells during the fiscal year ended December 31, 2007.
+Since then, the Company has completed several third-party technical reports on its oil sands leases including a prefeasibility study and has developed an oil sands exploration program.
+The Company intends to move forward on the program and projects when adequate funding is available.
+As of December 31, 2018, 2017, and 2016, the Company decided to fully impair certain of its assets primarily relating to unproved leases and legacy wells for a total impairment of \$137,329, \$164,566, and \$7,831,570 respectively.
+This decision was made due to: the historically low commodity prices; the general lack of investment activity in the sector; the general lack of new oil sands lease activity in the region; and the need to update the Company's 51-101 studies to reflect the new COGEH standards.